 With such a rich source of data HMRC have the ability to evaluate and determine if there are inconsistencies in the tax information which is declared as part of return filings.

-As a consequence, those businesses that have received HMRC enquiries over the last couple of years which lead to adjustments, enter into tax planning schemes or take a more aggressive approach to minimising their tax are generally considered to be of higher risk from a tax authority perspective.
+Those organisations that have received HMRC enquiries over the last couple of years which lead to adjustments, enter into tax planning schemes or take a more aggressive approach to minimising their tax are generally considered to be of higher risk from a tax authority perspective.

 Where an enquiry is opened this will typically lead to additional management time being required to justify to HMRC the tax positions taken.
 If HMRC are successful at arguing that tax adjustments are required then this could lead to the organisation suffering penalties and late payment interest.

-As all businesses are different and dynamic unfortunately there is not a ‘one size fits all’ approach to managing tax risk and the development of robust processes and controls.
+As all organisations are different and dynamic unfortunately there is not a ‘one size fits all’ approach to managing tax risk and the development of robust processes and controls.
 However, from our experience, here are few example areas for consideration to ensure your processes and controls are robust:

-A starting point is to consider the main tax areas of your business (these are typically corporate tax, VAT, employment tax and international matters) and to undertake a high level risk review of these areas.
+A starting point is to consider the main tax areas of your organisation (these are typically corporate tax, VAT, employment tax and international matters) and to undertake a high level tax risk review of these areas.
 This can be done by way of a manual review or by the use of a technology tool, such as a Tax Integrity Scorecard, to provide an assessment of the level of tax risk from low - high in each tax area.

 We have developed a Tax Integrity Scorecard which can be used for this purpose.
 It can help businesses understand their UK tax risks and assist them in prioritising where to focus their resources to guard against unexpected tax costs, adverse publicity and to improve tax process efficiencies.

-This article was first published by Global Banking & Finance Review.
+The theme of this article was first published by Global Banking & Finance Review.